-The BU-1 General Retail Commercial zoning classification encompasses lands devoted to general retail.
-BU-1 does not permit wholesale business, contracting and heavy repair services and warehousing activities.
+BU-2 Retail, Warehousing and Wholesale Commercial zoning classification encompasses lands devoted to retail, wholesale business, contracting and heavy repair services and warehousing activities.
 Retail items of substantial size or which of necessity must remain outside of a building may be permitted to be displayed outside the building.